centrahq/api-documentation/pages/01.overview/09.custom-client-config/docs.md

 ### How to access the new configs

-Go to System => Config.
+Go to System => Configuration.

 ![](system-config.png)

 If you can’t see it, it may be because:
 * It hasn’t been enabled on this instance yet.
 This option is in beta and is controlled by a feature flag at this moment, so you can ask to turn it on for a given instance.
 We will do it on demand until further notice.
 * You are not logged in as a full-access admin.
-* This is not a QA instance.

 ### The new config update process

-0. (One time) Use a shared Slack channel to let us know you want to turn this feature on.
 1. Make config changes in a QA instance.
 2. Test the changes in the QA instance.
 3. Notify us that the config should be copied to production.